 The district is not required to pay the full salary in the initial or terminal weeks of employment for penalties imposed in good faith for infractions of safety rules of major significance or for weeks in which an exempt employee takes unpaid leave under the Family and Medical Leave Act.
 In these circumstances either partial-day or full-day deductions may be made.

-- The employee has not sought permission to use paid leave for this partial-day absence.
+- The employee has not sought permission to use paid leave for the partial-day absence.

-- The employee has sought permission to use paid leave for this partial-day absence and permission has been denied.
+- The employee has sought permission to use paid leave for the partial-day absence and permission has been denied.

 - The employee’s accrued paid leave has been exhausted.